rajeshr264/windows_boltshop/exercises/04-execute-commands-and-scripts.md

 - Open a shell and change to the boltshop directory.

-- From your shell, run  `bolt command run 'write-output "hello world!"' –t windows`
+- From your shell, run  `bolt command run –t windows 'write-output "hello world!"' `

-- From your shell, run `bolt script run examples/helloworld.ps1 --targets windows`
+- From your shell, run `bolt script run --targets windows examples/helloworld.ps1 `

 Sample Output: